flatcar-archive/flatcar-docs/os/disabling-smt.md

 SMT can be conditionally disabled by passing `mitigations=auto,nosmt` on the kernel command line.
 This will disable SMT only if required for mitigating a vulnerability.
 This approach has two caveats:
 1. It does not protect against unknown vulnerabilities in SMT.
-2. It allows future Flatcar Linux updates to disable SMT if needed to mitigate new vulnerabilities.
+2. It allows future Flatcar Container Linux updates to disable SMT if needed to mitigate new vulnerabilities.

 Alternatively, SMT can be unconditionally disabled by passing `nosmt` on the kernel command line.
 This provides the most protection and avoids possible behavior changes on upgrades, at the cost of a potentially unnecessary reduction in performance.